Anybody (Movin' On)

-"Anybody (Movin' On)" is a song recorded by German band Masterboy, released in September 1995 by Polydor as the second single from their fourth album, Generation of Love (1995).
-The song achieved success in several countries, particularly in Finland, where it peaked at number eight, and in Austria, Belgium and France, where it peaked within the top-20.
-The song was also a top-30 hit in Germany, Sweden and Switzerland.
-On the Eurochart Hot 100, it reached a respectable number 37, while in Israel, it was a huge hit, peaking at number five.
-The music video for "Anybody (Movin' On)" was directed by German film director Gregor Schnitzler.
+"Anybody (Movin' On)" is a song recorded by German band Masterboy, released in September 1995, by Polydor Records, as the second single from their fourth album, Generation of Love (1995).
+The song was both written and produced by the band and achieved success in several countries, particularly in Finland, where it peaked at number eight.
+In Austria, Belgium and France, it became a top-20 hit, while in Germany, Sweden and Switzerland, it was a top-30 hit.
+On the Eurochart Hot 100, "Anybody (Movin' On)" reached a respectable number 37.
+Outside Europe, it was a huge hit in Israel, peaking at number five.
+The accompanying music video was directed by Gregor Schnitzler.

 Critical reception

 Ross Jones from The Guardian wrote, "It's made in Germany, it's got a bouncy bassline, you can virtually smell the dry ice whooshing over its keyboards, and it asks you to "Shake your body to the groove" in a steely voice."
 Music Week rated the song three out of five, adding, "German house-poppers Masterboy hope to repeat their European successes in the Uk with this slice of infectious dancefloor fodder, though the Europop bubble does seem to have burst."